 How do I become a Student Ambassador?

 Any student can apply to be a Student Ambassador.
-You can apply via My Day or by downloading the application form below, filling it out and returning it to the Student Experience Team.
+You can apply at enrolment/induction or by downloading the application form below, filling it out and returning it to the Student Experience Team.
 You can also speak to the Student Experience Team who will support you with your application process.

 Student Ambassador Job Specification